jordifierro/pachatary-android/README.md

 This activity shows a map to allow user select a location (only for scenes).
 It starts with the last known user location to make the process faster.
+The search bar allows user to move map point to certain address.

 ##### PickImageActivity
 ![PickImageActivity](https://raw.githubusercontent.com/zhihu/Matisse/master/image/screenshot_zhihu.png)